rayandus/bid-portal-demo/README.md

    > Just replace `PORT=5173` to your choice of port

 ## Validate the App

+ > ⚠️ Prerequisite: Bid Admin API is up and running

 1. Manually launch the app in your browser